 - Downtime allows the brain to make new connections.
 Our brain is programmed to either focus on requests for actions or put energy into growing.
 When we allow ourselves to be creative and explore something new, then our brain has a chance to grow new connections instead of reusing the existing connections for our most common activities.

-- Downtime reduces anxiety and stress.
-Children and adults all benefit from some time when they are free from expectations to re-charge their emotional batteries.
+- Downtime helps reduce stress and promote relaxation.
+Children and adults all benefit from some time when they are free from expectations to recharge their emotional batteries.
 1

 In everyday life, downtime can mean allowing a child to explore new things, without specific directions, and letting him choose how he wants to spend his time.
 We call this unguided discovery.